webosose/website/content/en/docs/tutorials/native-apps/developing-built-in-native-apps.md

 5.  **Run the native app.**

-    To display the Home Launcher, drag the mouse cursor upward from the bottom of the screen (or swipe up from the bottom of the screen if you're using a touch display).
+    Drag the mouse cursor upward from the bottom of the screen (or swipe up from the bottom of the screen if you’re using a touch display).

     {{< note >}}
-    On webOS OSE 1.x, press the Windows key on your keyboard to display the Home Launcher.
+    On webOS OSE 1.x, press the Windows key.
     {{< /note >}}

+    Click the Launchpad icon.

+    {{< figure src="/images/docs/tutorials/launchpad-icon.jpg" width="450px" alt="Launchpad icon" caption="" >}}

     Click the app icon to see the window titled "Native qt app" with the following page: